IRS Clarifies Crypto Tax Treatment of Like-Kind Exchange, Airdrops, and FBAR Reporting

 At the AICPA event, Suzanne Sinno (General Attorney, IRS Office of Chief Counsel) clarified that like-kind exchange for cryptocurrency was never allowed—even pre 2018.

-However on November 15th, 2019, two days after the AICPA event, Christopher Wrobel (Special Counsel to the Associate Chief Counsel, IRS) walked back Suzanne Sinno's comments and stated that while like-kind exchanges are disallowed for cryptocurrency starting in 2018, for pre-2018 transactions, they remain a gray area and will be decided on a case-by-case basis.
+On November 15th, 2019, two days after the AICPA event, Christopher Wrobel (Special Counsel to the Associate Chief Counsel, IRS) also discussed like-kind exchange and stated that while like-kind exchanges are disallowed for cryptocurrency starting in 2018, for pre-2018 transactions, they remain a gray area and will be decided on a case-by-case basis.
+The vast majority of tax professionals that we work closely with here at CryptoTrader.Tax who are experts in crypto tax enforcement say that the conservative approach is to not be doing like-kind exchange pre 2018.
+Please consult your own tax advisor on these matters.

-You can use CryptoTrader.Tax to automatically calculate your capital gains and losses without like-kind treatment and amend previous tax returns.
-Reports are available for all prior tax years.
+You can use CryptoTrader.Tax to automatically calculate your capital gains and losses without like-kind treatment.
+Like-kind treatment is not supported.

 FBAR reporting NOT required